FarukArslanturk/Factory-IO---Sorting-by-Height-Basic-/README.md

 # Factory-IO---Sorting-by-Height-Basic-
 Factory IO - Sorting by Height solution using different brand of PLC's.
 Each time a new brand is used, a new directory will be created and uploaded as a solution.

+Here is the youtube link of simulation.
+You can watch how the system works : https://youtu.be/q-8n5OxRMqs .

 TIA PORTAL and twincat 3 is uploaded so far.
 I used the same algorithm and structure for coding.
 Two project have minimal differencies.
+Therefore I shooted only one video instead of shooting each.

 For TIA PORTAL, I uploaded some screenshots from program.
 To communicate Factory IO and TIA PORTAL, PLC SIM must be running and PLC should be in the run mode.
 In program, a special FC is used and can be found in the official website of factory IO.